 The unused space on the back of a wooden cupboard door can easily be used to store small items.
-Besides freeing up space inside of cupboards, it makes things like first aid supplies and pot lids more visible and easily accessible.
+Besides freeing up space inside cupboards, it makes things like first aid supplies and pot lids more visible and easily accessible.

-Using inexpensive picture hanging hardware (i.e. eye screws and tough flexible wire), you can keep several small items ready for instant use.
+Using inexpensive picture hanging hardware (i.e., eye screws and tough flexible wire), you can keep several small items ready for instant use.

 It makes sense to keep home medical supplies on the back of a cabinet door.
 You won't have to go searching through the soap, toothpaste, shampoo, and makeup when you are really wanting to kill the sting of an insect bite or cover a minor cut with antiseptic and a band-aid.

 Your first-aid book can also be tucked in with your supplies, just to make sure you know where to find it when it is needed.

 Necessary Tools and Supplies

 The supplies you need for this easy storage solution are inexpensive, probably costing less than $4.

 - Packet of eye screws with a closed loop on the top rather than a screw head.
 These come in different sizes.
 Pick the ones that are best for your particular need.
 For the first aid supplies, 17/33" or 1,3 cm eye screws were used.
 The ones for the pot lid hanger were a little larger.
 The length of the screw will also depend upon how heavy the load will be and upon how thick the wood is on your door.
 Make sure you don't get ones that will poke all the way through to the other side.

 - Roll of picture hanging wire.
 The wire is often a strand that has ten or twelve fine metal "threads" twisted into a strong, thin, flexible rope that is easy to bend and twist together at the connection ends.
 You can get both of these items together in a picture hanging kit, but it might have only two or four eye screws.
 If you are thinking of stringing six or seven lines, it might be more economical to buy the items separately